-Inspect and Clean Cylinder Head Cooling Fins (Viewed from Right Rear Side of Tractor)
+Inspect and Clean Cylinder Head Cooling Fins (Viewed from Right Rear Side of Engine)

-IMPORTANT: Yearly, it is good maintenance practice to remove the engine cooling shroud and clean the cylinder head cooling fins thoroughly to prevent overheating and extend engine life.
+IMPORTANT: Yearly, it is good maintenance practice to remove the engine cooling shroud and clean the cylinder head cooling fins and cooling fan thoroughly to prevent overheating and extend engine life.
 Make sure cooling shroud is reinstalled properly.
 This procedure will require removing the engine from the chassis.